1KBlockID/ios-blockidsdk/README.md

 ## Change Logs

 ### v1.10.00
-- Bug fixed during LiveID Verification
+- Fixed bug in the LiveID Verification

 ### v1.9.90
 - The legacy scanners have been substituted with a new web based ID proofing experience